KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/2-Modules-Variables-Operators/README.md

    ```

-## Write a function
+## Create a module

 Let's get coding!
-We'll call a function and keep track of click events.

-1. In _script.js_.
-You'll see MadLibs items like we had in the first section of the worksheet.
+We'll make our code cleaner but creating a separate module for one of our functions.

+1. Create a new file under your Files

+2. Name it getData.js

+3. Go back to your script.
+JS file and copy the entire getData() function (lines 12-40)

+4. Go to your new getData module (file) and paste the entire function there.

+Remember that we need to tell modules to export their information and we need to tell the files that need that information to import it

+5. At the bottom of the code in the getData module, add this line to export the data:

+export { getData };

+6. Now we need to tell the file that needs this data to import it.
+At the top of your script.js file, add this line:

+import {getData} from './getData.js';

+7. Now, you can comment out the getData file (You probably don't want to delete them until everything is working!)

-2. Search for **&lt;noun>** and **&lt;verb>** and replace the variables.
+Search for **&lt;noun>** and **&lt;verb>** and replace the variables.
 Save the file and look at the web page in Chrome.
 The lavender button now has the text "I'd like a cocktail please!", but we want it do something when we click on it.

 > [!TIP]
 > Don't forget to save files!